AxelVivite/meeting-ai-test/README.md

 # MeetorAI Test

-This project was completed in two hours as part of a technical test for MentorAI
+This project was completed in 3h and 10 minutes as part of a technical test for MentorAI

 ## Description